Best Roth IRA accounts of 2025

 Wealthfront

-Wealthfront is one of the top independent robo-advisors, and it brings a lot to the table for investors looking for someone to do the investing work for them.
+Wealthfront is one of the top robo-advisors, and it brings a lot to the table for investors looking for help with the investing legwork.
 Wealthfront picks your investments based on your risk tolerance and time until retirement.
-All you’ll need to do is add money to the account.
+All you’ll need to do is add the minimum $500 deposit to the account.

 Wealthfront chooses from investments in numerous asset classes, giving you a wide assortment of funds and increasing its diversification, which can reduce your risk.
-Besides picking your investments, Wealthfront also brings some serious tools, including a robust financial planner that can help you track all your assets in one place.
+Besides picking your investments, Wealthfront also brings some serious tools, including a robust financial planner that can help you track all your assets in one place and provide guidance for optimizing your goals.

-The management fee for Wealthfront is a reasonable 0.25 percent, right in line with the industry standard.
-If you want to hold cash outside your IRA (or amass cash waiting to go into it), you can also quickly open a cash management account – with a debit card, competitive interest rates and early access to your paycheck – at no additional cost or monthly fee.
+The management fee for Wealthfront is a reasonable 0.25%, right in line with the industry standard.
+If you want to hold cash outside your IRA (or amass cash waiting to go into it), you can also quickly open a cash management account — with a debit card, competitive interest rates and early access to your paycheck— at no additional cost or monthly fee.

 Read Bankrate’s Wealthfront review.